ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 259. ### Use video to detect penalty events

-     1: import pytorch as deeplearninglib
+     1: import pytorch as deeplearninglib.

      2: ..DistributedSampler(Sampler)..
      DistributedSampler(Sampler):